thinkocapo/replay/README.md

 go get github.com/joho/godotenv
 ```
 ## Run
-sends an event to proxy (Flask) and saves it to sqlite database.
+**STEP1**
+run the proxy (Flask) then send an event to it. proxy's default behavior is to save the event in Sqlite
 ```
 make proxy

-python app.py
+python event.py
 ```
+**STEP2**

-Get Sentry running, Load events from DB and send to Sentry
+Get Sentry running, then load event(s) from Sqlite and send to Sentry
 ```
 # getsentry/onpremise
 docker-compose up

-# script gets event from database and sends to Sentry. go works more consistently.
+# Go works more consistently
 go run event-to-sentry.go
 go run event-to-sentry.go --all python event-to-sentry.py